allmeidaapedro/Credit-Risk-Prediction-German-Bank/README.md

 cd Credit-Risk-Prediction-German-Bank
 </pre>

-2. Create and Activate a Virtual Environment:
+2. Activate the Virtual Environment:

-Create a virtual environment to isolate project dependencies
+Activate the virtual environment used to isolate the project dependencies.
 <pre>
-python -m venv venv
 source venv/bin/activate  # On Windows, use 'venv\Scripts\activate'
 </pre>

 3. Install Dependencies:

-Use pip to install the required dependencies listed in the requirements.txt file:
+Use pip to install the required dependencies listed in the requirements.txt file.
 <pre>
 pip install -r requirements.txt
 </pre>